wp-plugins/relevanssi/readme.txt

 removing those words helps to make the index smaller and searching faster.

 == Known issues and To-do's ==
 * Known issue: Relevanssi doesn't play nice with widgets that display recent posts.
 Right now it makes them disappear.
 Help with this problem would be most welcome.
+* Known issue: In general, multiple Loops on the search page may cause surprising results, and please make sure the actual search results are the first loop.
+* Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
+If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?

 == Changelog ==

+= 1.3.2 =
+* Quicktags are now stripped from custom-created excerpts.
+* Added a function `relevanssi_the_excerpt()', which prints out the excerpt without any filters.

 = 1.3.1 =
 * Another bug fix release.